10yard/dkafe/readme.md

 For my Windows system,  I was able to create a custom 7:8 aspect resoluton of 448x512 pixels with the Intel Graphics Driver.

 For Raspberry Pi,  you should use 640x480 resolution and adjust the frontend display scale using xrandr.
 Refer to *rpi4/rpi4_notes*.

-## How to set up?

-The application requires settings.txt and romlist.csv to be present in the installation folder along with other resources.
-Defaults are provided.

-The settings.txt contains the emulator, rom path, controls and other configuration.

-The romlist.csv contains information about the roms, which slot they should appear in and how they can be unlocked and launched in the frontend.

-The frontend can be configured with multiple arcade emulators to allow a combination of standard arcade roms,  hacked and homebrew roms and to support Wolfmame recordings.

-The default set up simply requires that you place **dkong.zip** (and optionally **dkongjr.zip**) into DKAFE's **/roms** folder.
-The frontend will automatically generate a bunch of Donkey Kong roms using patch files which are included with the software.
-Refer to the "Automatically generated roms" section above.